tryffel/eventsourcing/README.md

 ### Projection properties

-* Pace - Is used in the Run method to set how often the projection will poll the event store for new events.
+* **Pace** - Is used in the Run method to set how often the projection will poll the event store for new events.

-* Strict - Default true and it will trigger an error if a fetched event is not registered in the event `Register`.
+* **Strict** - Default true and it will trigger an error if a fetched event is not registered in the event `Register`.
 This force all events to be handled by the callbackFunc.

-* Name - The name of the projection.
-Can be usefull when debugging multiple running projection.
+* **Name** - The name of the projection.
+Can be useful when debugging multiple running projection.
 The default name is the index it was created from the projection handler.

 ### Run multiple projections